Skip to main content

 • Echo-derived parameters show how a patient’s RV is adapting to increased afterload and can indicate disease progression before worsening symptoms or 6MWD

-• Many Echo parameters have proven to be prognostic in PAH, including right heart reverse remodeling (RHRR), a recently identified key parameter in evaluating a patient’s response to PAH therapy
+• Many Echo parameters have proven to be prognostic in PAH, including right heart reverse remodeling, a recently identified key parameter in evaluating a patient’s response to PAH therapy

 • Adding Echo parameters to current risk assessment tools could allow for improved prognostication and optimized therapeutic management